 Bacon Wrapped Water Chestnuts

-Bacon Wrapped Water Chestnuts are crunchy, savory, candied bacon wrapped perfection.
-These bite-sized appetizers are a must for your holiday parties.
+Bacon Wrapped Water Chestnuts are crunchy, savory, candied-bacon perfection.
+Perfect bite-sized appetizers for your next holiday party!

-Bacon and Brown Sugar Magic might as well be the tagline for this site.
-From chicken to pork to pineapple, if we can wrap it in bacon and dust it with brown sugar, you know we are going to do it.
-Find other favorites like Bacon Brown Sugar Lil Smokies, in our Appetizer Recipe collection.
+From chicken to pork to pineapple, if you can wrap it in bacon and dust it with brown sugar, we are going to do it!
+Find other favorites like the sweet Bacon Wrapped Pineapple Bites, the delicious Bacon Brown Sugar Lil Smokies, and the festive Bacon Cheese Wreath in our Appetizer Recipe collection.

 Bacon Wrapped Water Chestnuts